Complete Guide to Teaching Math with Base 10 Blocks (With Clear Examples)

 Calculating Volume

 When learning to calculate the volume of rectangular prisms, students can use them to build a prism with known dimensions.
 For example, a prism measuring 3 units in height, 4 units in length, and 2 units in width can be constructed using rods and units.
-Students can then count the total number of unit cubes used to fill the prism, reinforcing the formula for volume (length × width × height).

 Exploring Surface Area